arash817/leomoon-twitter2rss/README.md

   - 1.2: Twitter2RSS is now a class (twitter2rss.class.php)

 ## How to install
+  - 00: If you had any problems, you can look at index.php example file.
   - 01: Sign up for Twitter developer account with your twitter login @: https://dev.twitter.com/apps
   - 02: Create a new application
   - 03: Fill "Name", "Description", and "Website".
 "Website" must be the same website where this script will be installed...